Aiden-YH-Lee/technical/README.md

 # Description

-Due to time constraints things are not perfect.
 I used react.
+For date I wasn't sure about the description so I used Sep 02 2024.
 Assets are in the assets folder and components for the website are in components folder.
 I think the project should be fine to run without problems.